-Importantly, the researchers note that of those who responded 'strongly agree' to both hypothetical opportunities to move internally and/ or to New Zealand 'now', over half were from areas identified as of particular inundation risk in future1.
+Importantly, the researchers note that of those who responded 'strongly agree' to both hypothetical opportunities to move internally and/ or to New Zealand 'now', over half were from areas identified as of particular inundation risk in future.
 These areas include Kolomotu'a, Kolofo'ou and Popua.
-There were no patterns of note in this group re: gender, though there was a strong representation of those in the 35-44 year age group.
+Further exploring this subgroup of 15%, ~1/3 of these reported no plans for mobility in the next five years, internally or overseas.
+This 1/3 comprised nearly all females (11 of the 13 were female).
+While recognising the limitations of sample size, it is still an important observation of those feeling strongly about moving but having no plans to, suggesting there could be some gender-based block.
+Though not necessarily related to climate drivers, one could assume that those facing mobility barriers generally may also face climate mobility barriers in future.